ColinFX/Prot2Text-V2/README.md

 Proteins are written in a code made of amino acids, but what if we could actually read that code like a language?

 **Prot2Text-V2** treats a protein sequence as if it were another language, and then translate it into English.
-The model takes the raw amino acid sequence as inpout and generates a clear, human-readable paragraph describing what the protein does.
+The model takes the raw amino acid sequence as input and generates a clear, human-readable paragraph describing what the protein does.

 <div align="center">
 <img src="./figures/model.png" alt="Model Architecture" width="95%"/>